milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

                  [ring/ring-defaults "0.3.2"]]
 ```

-require it in handler.clj in the server
+Require it in handler.clj in the server.

 ```
 (ns hello-compojure.handler